lzybkr/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostbaseclass2-isvirtual.md

 ## -remarks

 If a base class is determined to be virtual, it signifies that the memory location cannot be resolved with a simple offset.
-In such cases, calling methods like GetOffset may fail, returning an error code of E_NOT_SET, and developers will need to utilize more sophisticated methods available through the IDebugHostBaseClass2 interface.
+In such cases, calling methods like GetOffset may fail, returning an error code of E_NOT_SET, and developers will need to utilize other methods available through the IDebugHostBaseClass2 interface.

 ## -see-also